 - You don’t need butter to add flavour.
 Use things like balsamic vinegar, citrus juice, fresh herbs and spices to make your vegetables shine.

-Stuffing – Was stuffing your favourite part of the holiday meal?
+Was stuffing your favourite part of the holiday meal?
 Not to worry, you can make delicious stuffing without it stepping a crumb near a bird of any kind.
 Just prepare as usual (leaving out any animal products in your recipe) and put it in a large casserole dish.
 Drizzle with a little vegetable broth to keep it from drying out and cover.
 Bake it in the oven at 350°F, just be sure to give it a stir every so often and add additional broth if needed.
-Checking often will help you decide when it’s done to your liking.
+Check on it often to help you decide when it’s done to your liking.
+Bake time will depend on how much stuffing you’re making, so be sure to leave yourself an hour or more if you’re serving a crowd.

 Get Creative with Your Main